 The Census Bureau has ranked a customer-focused environment as one of its most important strategic planning objectives.
 The Census Bureau routinely needs to collect and analyze customer feedback about its products and services to better align them to its customers' needs and preferences.
 Several programs, products, and distribution channels have been designed and/or redesigned based on feedback from its various customer satisfaction research efforts.

-Each research design is reviewed for content, utility, and user-friendliness by a variety of appropriate staff (including Start Printed Page 69644research design and subject-matter specialists).
+Each research design is reviewed for content, utility, and user-friendliness by a variety of appropriate staff (including research design and subject-matter specialists).
 The concept and design are tested by internal staff and a select sample of respondents to confirm its appropriateness, user-friendliness, and to estimate burden (including hours and cost) of the proposed collection of information.
-Collection techniques are discussed and included in the research, concept, and design discussion to define the most time-, cost-efficient and accurate collection media.
+Collection techniques are discussed and included in the research concept design discussion to define the most time-, cost-efficient and accurate collection media.

-The clearance operates in the following manner: a block of burden hours is reserved at the beginning of the clearance period.
-The particular activities that will be conducted under the clearance are not specified in advance because they would not be known at the beginning of the clearance period.
-The Census Bureau provides detailed information to the Office of Management and Budget (OMB) about the specific activities a minimum of two weeks prior to the planned start date of the collection.
-OMB provides any comments it may have prior to the start date of the planned activity.
+The clearance operates in the following manner: a block of hours is reserved at the beginning of each year, and the particular activities that will be conducted under the clearance are not specified in advance.
+The Census Bureau provides information to the Office of Management and Budget (OMB) about the specific activities on a flow basis throughout the year.
 At the end of each year, a report is submitted to OMB that summarizes the number of hours used as well as the nature and results of the activities completed under the clearance.

 II.
 Method of Collection

-This research may be in the form of mailed or electronic questionnaires and/or focus groups, telephone or web-based interviews.
+This research may be in the form of mailed or electronic questionnaires and/or focus groups, or telephone or personal interviews.